voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 ### traceability/require-story-annotation

 Description: Ensures every function declaration has a JSDoc comment with an `@story` annotation referencing the related user story.
 When you adopt multi-story `@supports` annotations, this rule also accepts `@supports` as an alternative way to prove story coverage, so either `@story` or at least one `@supports` tag will satisfy the presence check.
 When run with `--fix`, the rule inserts a single-line placeholder JSDoc `@story` annotation above missing functions, methods, TypeScript declare functions, and interface method signatures using a built-in template aligned with Story 008.0.
-This template is currently fixed but structured for future configurability, and fixes are strictly limited to adding this placeholder annotation without altering the function body or changing any runtime behavior.
-Selective enabling of different auto-fix behaviors (such as applying fixes only to certain scopes or node types) is planned for a future version.
+This template is now configurable on a per-rule basis, and the rule exposes an explicit auto-fix toggle so you can choose between diagnostic-only behavior and automatic placeholder insertion.
+The default template remains aligned with Story 008.0, but you can now customize it per rule configuration and optionally disable auto-fix entirely when you only want diagnostics without edits.

 Options:

 - `scope` (string[], optional) – Controls which function-like node types are required to have @story annotations.
 Allowed values: "FunctionDeclaration", "FunctionExpression", "MethodDefinition", "TSDeclareFunction", "TSMethodSignature".
 Default: ["FunctionDeclaration", "FunctionExpression", "MethodDefinition", "TSDeclareFunction", "TSMethodSignature"].
 - `exportPriority` ("all" | "exported" | "non-exported", optional) – Controls whether the rule checks all functions, only exported ones, or only non-exported ones.
 Default: "all".
+- `annotationTemplate` (string, optional) – Overrides the default placeholder JSDoc used when inserting missing `@story` annotations for functions and non-method constructs.
+When omitted or blank, the built-in template from Story 008.0 is used.
+- `methodAnnotationTemplate` (string, optional) – Overrides the default placeholder JSDoc used when inserting missing `@story` annotations for class methods and TypeScript method signatures.
+When omitted or blank, falls back to `annotationTemplate` if provided, otherwise the built-in template.
+- `autoFix` (boolean, optional) – When set to `false`, disables all automatic fix behavior for this rule while retaining its suggestions and diagnostics.
+When omitted or `true`, the rule behaves as before, inserting placeholder annotations in `--fix` mode.

 Default Severity: `error`
 Example: